 // To set the user's CCPA status to opted out: Vungle.updateCCPAStatus(Vungle.CCPAStatus.OPTED_OUT); // To find out what the user's current consent status is: Vungle.CCPAStatus currentCCPAStatus = Vungle.getCCPAStatus();

-Starting with v6.5.1, Vungle SDK supports AdMob’s banner ads.
-To display a banner ad in the application, create an MREC or banner placement on Vungle dashboard and configure this to a banner ad unit on AdMob dashboard.
-Please note that MREC (300dp x 250dp) must have a separate placement reference ID.
+Starting with Vungle SDK v6.5.1, Vungle supports AdMob’s banner ads.
+To display a banner ad in the application, create an MREC or banner placement in the Vungle dashboard and configure it to a banner ad unit in the AdMob dashboard.
+Note that the MREC (300dp x 250dp) format must have its own, separate placement reference ID.
 An MREC format must be configured as 'MREC' in the Vungle dashboard, as opposed to the way that multiple banner sizes can all be configured under the same placement ID as 'banner'.

 Supported banner sizes: